 - Promote your new album or show Behind the scenes of writing a song or composing music

-4) Can you give some tips to really do well in email marketing as a musician?
+4) Can you give some tips to really do well using email marketing in the music industry?

-In order to be really successful, here are some tips you can use as a musician in email marketing:
+In order to be really successful, email marketing for the music industry would really help.
+Here are some tips you can use as a musician in email marketing: